codemagic-ci-cd/codemagic-docs/content/yaml-publishing/firebase-hosting.md

 3. Configure the `JSON` key received from step 2 as an environment variable name `FIREBASE_SERVICE_ACCOUNT` .

-4. Add the path where the contents of the `JSON` key will be copied to as an environment variable name `GOOGLE_APPLICATION_CREDENTIALS` and the value as `$CM_BUILD_DIR/firebase_credentials.json`.
+4. Add an environment variable name GOOGLE_APPLICATION_CREDENTIALS and set its the value to `$CM_BUILD_DIR/firebase_credentials.json`.

 5. Make sure to mark it as `secure` and Enter the variable group name, e.g. **_firebase_credentials_**.

-6. In your workflow use the below script to copy the contents of the `JSON` key in your project folder.
+6. In your workflow, use the below script to copy the contents of the JSON key in your project folder.

 {{< highlight yaml "style=paraiso-dark">}}